Low White Blood Cells in Dogs: Causes & Normal Range

 Drug-Related Causes:

-Upload your dog's CBC results to VetLens and get clear explanations of what low white blood cell counts mean, plus track changes over time.
+Upload your dog's CBC to VetLens to see exactly which white blood cell types are low and track recovery over time.

 Some dogs have no obvious symptoms initially, but a low WBC can make infections more likely.
 Watch for: